Disclosure: This post contains affiliate links. Links to certain decor items found in post can be found at the bottom of the post.

 She’s got great curves to start with, and is solid wood, the drawers open and close with ease (YAY) and I am shocked that no one had claimed her yet.
 I now refer to her as a curvy girl with secrets.
 Sure, she didn’t have any secrets originally but she sure does now!

 I was so involved with her makeover that I completely forgot to take photos while I was working on her.
 It really takes a conscious effort to remember to take photos sometimes when you are completely wrapped up in a makeover.
 She’s been hand painted in shades of soft grays and whites.
 Believe it or not, there are actually many layers of different shades of the grays and whites on her.
 I didn’t want perfection, but rather an elegant, shabby chic feel.
+You can get a similar look using this gray and this lighter shade of gray.

 Inside all of the drawers have also been hand painted a smokey soft gray.
 But it’s outside of the drawers that are truly special!